Lamar to Pelican Valley

 Distance: 11 Miles

-Travel time to Bozeman: 4 hours
+Travel time to Bozeman: 4 hours (estimated arrival is 5:00 pm)

 We will wake up early, break down camp and hike over Mist Pass.
 On the other side, we will be rewarded with phenomenal views of Pelican Valley, the Grand Tetons, and Yellowstone Lake.
 Pelican Valley is home to the Mollie’s wolf pack, who are commonly known to bring down bison in the winter.
 With no roads leading through the valley, it is a stronghold for wildlife, and the scenery is absolutely spectacular.
 Even though this is a long day, the views, wildlife and thought of a big meal waiting for you will make it fly by.
 Once we reach the trailhead, we will take a short drive to a picnic area, we will enjoy a fresh lunch and be on our way back to Bozeman.